arnicas/interactive-vis-course/Week3/Readme.md

 ##Homework Review

-* Review the static graphics you chose for critique.
+* Talk about some of the static graphs you'd like to redesign.

+* Homework issues

 ##Interactive Tables

+Examples:
+*
+*
+*